 - An ability to supply custom

-- New plot types
+- New plot types that

 - Ability to define Plot-Axis

 association in a real-time chart with multiple Y axes.

 - Access to data samples in a Plot's Data History Buffer makes

 it possible to delete

 individual plot points, as well as add markers to a plot's points

 commands on mouse events.

 - Ability to define complex action activation conditions, such

 as a specified mouse button or a pressed Control key.

 defined in the drawing.

 - Updated OpenGL driver

 with support for core profile

 in OpenGL versions 3.x and 4.x.

 - Support for the PNG image

 format with or without an alpha-channel.

-- New Compare
+- New Compare and Bitmask

 transformations were added to facilitate creating

 elaborate conditions to control dynamic changes.

 - Z coordinate support in the GIS Object to enable visualizing of satellite orbits.

 - Many other new features, improvements and bug fixes.

 New Real-Time Chart

-| Real-Time Chart with
+| Real-Time Chart with Markers

 and Data Filtering

 Click on the image to run Online Demo

-Real-Time Plot Types With
+Real-Time Plot Types With Markers

 New plot types that render markers

 were added to the real-time chart: MARKERS, LINE & MARKERS, STEP

 & MARKERS.
 A plot may have a marker drawn for all its points; a

 in which case the marker's Visibility

 resource can be used for supplying marker visibility for each data

 sample.
 For plots with a marker, the marker will also appear

 in the chart legend.

-A new coding example that demonstrates how to activate or deactivate a
+A new coding example that demonstrates how to activate or deactivate

 Filtering For Handling Large Data Sets